aesthetic-suite/framework/docs/style/README.md

 ## What it does not provide

 - A plugin system, as such a system would degrade performance.
-- Numerical values are not automatically suffixed with a unit (`px`, etc).
 - Rendering of styles in the global scope: `div`, `a`, etc.
 - Rendering of uncommon at-rules: `@namespace`, `@document`, `@page`, `@viewport`.